saulpw/visidata/docs/group.md

 </div>

 1. Press `!` on the independent variable to set it as a key column.
-2. Press `+` on a second column to add an *aggregrate*.
+2. Press `+` on a second column to add an *aggregate*.
 This configures which column is to be composed in relation to others.
 3. Optional: Set the type for the column being aggregated by pressing `~` (string), `#` (int), `%` (float), `$` (currency), or `@` (date).
 4. Press `Shift+W` on the dependent categorical variable to pivot on it.